francisdavey/physics/planning/leibniz.md

 Working document.
 Flat list first, sequencing decided later.
 Categories:
+SPINE (must be walked in order, no hand-waving).
+One test for this is *if you removed this item, does the piece still deliver on its central promise, or does the promise go unfulfilled?* (per Claude)
-SPINE (must be walked in order, no hand-waving) LOAD-BEARING (not on spine, but later spine material won't land without it) DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).
+LOAD-BEARING (not on spine, but later spine material won't land without it) DIGRESSION (optional, needs its own hook, reader can skip and rejoin with nothing lost).